mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 pod 'MIMIKEdgeClientContentCache', '~> 13.2.1'
 ```

+## Content Caching Gateway Setup

+Please see the Content Caching Gateway setup instructions for macOS [here](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientContentCache/blob/main/README-Content-Caching-Gateway-Setup-macOS.md)

+For Linux support or any other questions please [contact mimik support](https://developer.mimik.com/support/)

-## Example app on Test Flight
+## Example application on Test Flight
-An example app showing the MIMIKEdgeClientContentCache library in action can be downloaded from a [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.
+An example app showing the MIMIKEdgeClientContentCache library in action can be downloaded from this [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.

+You can find out more about the example application in [README-Example-App-Test-Flight](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientContentCache/blob/main/README-Example-App-Test-Flight.md)

-Please note that you will also have to setup a Content Caching Gateway on a macOS system.
-For Linux support, or any other questions please [contact mimik support](https://developer.mimik.com/support/)
+Please note that in order to use the example application you will have setup a Content Caching Gateway as described here: [Requirements](#Requirements).

 ## Author